felipeclopes/redisrank/README.md

 When you fetch data, you need to specify a start and an end time.
-The selection behavior can seem a bit weird at first when, but makes sense when you understand how Redistat works internally.
+The selection behavior can seem a bit weird at first when, but makes sense when you understand how Redisrank works internally.

 For example, if we are using a Depth value of `:hour`, and we trigger a fetch call starting at `1.hour.ago` (13:34), till `Time.now` (14:34), only stats